Therapy for Men | Virtual in New Jersey, South Carolina, and Florida

 I work with men because I believe the work they do in therapy ripples outward, into their families, their relationships, their work.

 With over a decade of clinical experience, I tailor care to the individual rather than applying one size fits all solutions.
-I support men facing complex challenges including anxiety, depression, substance use issues, gambling, athletic and sports performance concerns, and executive level stress.
+I support men facing complex challenges including anxiety, depression, compulsive behavior patterns, athletic and sports performance concerns, men's issues, and executive level stress.
 The goal is practical change, sustained growth, and measurable improvement in daily functioning.

 My style is compassionate, direct, and solution focused.
 I help clients cut through noise, address what is actually holding them back, and take ownership of their progress.
 The work is collaborative, focused, and designed to help clients build momentum toward the life they want, not just talk about it.